19hours/sg-statutes/Acts/Misuse of Drugs Act.md

 [12/77]

+(4A) The Director may, under such circumstances as may be prescribed, extend the period for which a person is subject to supervision under subsection (2)(a) for a period not exceeding 2 years.

+[2/2006 wef 01/03/2006]

-(5) No person in respect of whom an order has been made under subsection (2) shall be detained in an approved institution or institutions for a period of more than 3 years after his admission to any approved institution pursuant to that order.
+(5) No person in respect of whom an order has been made under subsection (2) (b) shall be detained in an approved institution or institutions for a period of more than 3 years after his admission to any approved institution pursuant to that order.

 [2/2006 wef 01/03/2006]